schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 # The Sandbox

-Adding a sandbox solves allows you to repeatedly run the schematic against an Angular app.
+Adding a sandbox allows you to repeatedly run the schematic against an Angular app.
 With a few scripts, you can run these as fast as than unit tests and easily see a diff of what your schematic did.
-You can also run them programmatically, like as part of your `test` script before a release.
+You can also run them programmatically, like as part of a `test` script before releases.

 ## Architecture overview

-The sandbox will be a version-controlled sibling app that you’ll run your schematic against through npm/yarn linking.
+The sandbox will be a version-controlled sibling application that you’ll run your schematic against through npm/yarn linking.

 ```bash
 •